 Here’s a diagram of a typical back panel, some panels are organized a little different and don’t have the blue (or yellow) capacitors.
 The Fuse is indicated below.

-If you are getting the FUS message on the display look in the troubleshooting options for more information about the FUS error.
+Although it seems strange, if you are getting the FUS message on the display, it is usually not an indication of a bad fuse.
+Look in the troubleshooting options for more information about the FUS error.